Anahim Peak: Name

+The Nuxalk (ItNuxalkmc) name for Anahim Peak is Anuxim, meaning shining out, or shining on the inside.
+In the origin story of mount Nusq'lst, mount Anuxim is the father of Tl'isla, the wife of mount Nusq'lst.

 Area and history

 Anahim Peak was a significant source of obsidian for the Nuxalk, Tsilhqot'in, and Dakelh peoples.
 Obsidian was desirable because extremely sharp arrowheads and cutting knives could be made from it.
 It was also used for jewellery.
 Anahim obsidian was traded widely all over the BC Interior and up and down the Coast from Bella Coola.
 Red ochre was used in paint and decoration was also taken from this area.
 Anahim Peak is not far from the small community of Anahim Lake.